 In August 2013, Hawaii launched the Juvenile Justice Reform Project.
 The project’s goal was to increase public safety and juvenile offender accountability while also reducing juvenile justice costs.
 A working group was tasked with analyzing the juvenile justice system and developing policy recommendations for the Legislature.
 In December 2013, the group issued a final report and many of the recommendations were adopted by the Legislature in early 2014.
 The new law is expected to save Hawaii $11 million by 2019.

-Continue reading to learn more about the state’s justice reinvestment and related juvenile reforms.
+Continue reading to learn more about the state’s justice reinvestment, related juvenile reforms, and additional resources.

 Requires a risk assessment of pretrial detainees to measure the defendant's flight risk and likelihood of criminal conduct while on pretrial release.
 Instructs the parole board to use a risk assessment when considering release to parole and requires inmates identified as low risk be released at their minimum sentence except for certain violent, repeat and sex offenders.
 Limits the length of incarceration for certain first-time parole violations.
 Increases the amount of victim restitution deducted from inmate earnings.